 The Rx: Eat no more than three moderate servings of red meat each week.
 If you're craving a burger, make one at home from grass-fed beef.
 If you're craving fries, bake some in the oven instead of heading to the Golden Arches.

 You Didn't Get 2½ Hours Of Exercise Last Week

 Experts' weekly exercise guidelines—endorsed by groups like the American Heart Association —haven't changed, even though only about 20 percent of us follow them: 150 minutes of moderate-intensity exercise per week, or 75 minutes of vigorous exercise, plus muscle-strengthening exercise two times a week.

-Recommendation: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise is running, hiking or swimming.
-If you think you can’t make 150 minutes, get moving anyway.
+The Rx: Some examples of moderate-intensity exercise are brisk walking, dancing or gardening; vigorous exercise is running, hiking or swimming.
+If you think you can't make 150 minutes, get moving anyway.
 Any amount of exercise is better for your health than none.

 You Haven't Done Your Kegels

 "One of the worst health mistakes someone can make is not doing kegel exercise regularly," says Jennifer Lane, a registered nurse and aromatherapist in California.
 "Kegels strengthen the pelvic floor muscles, especially for women.
 These muscles support the uterus, bladder, small intestine, and rectum.
 The pelvic floor muscles can be weakened from pregnancy, childbirth, being overweight, aging, or even straining from constipation."